pingcap/blog/making-htap-database-reality-what-i-learned-from-pingcap-vldb-paper.md

 ## Conclusion

 PingCAP's implementation of an HTAP database has elegantly solved a decades-long conflict: how to process two types of queries in a single database.
 [Their paper](http://www.vldb.org/pvldb/vol13/p3072-huang.pdf) does more than lay out a theoretical case; it shows exactly how they implemented the database, and it backs up their claims with solid testing.

-As the first paper in the industry to describe the implementation of a distributed HTAP database, TiDB's paper proved that a distributed, Raft-based HTAP database is achievable.
+As the first paper in the industry to describe the implementation of a distributed Raft-based HTAP database, TiDB's paper proved that a distributed, Raft-based HTAP database is achievable.
 It may speed up the development and adoption of distributed HTAP databases.
 In this regard, it marks a milestone.